david-fischer/generate-p4a-recipe/README.md

 ## :microscope: Troubleshooting

 * start script in correct python-environment

 * make sure to have correct version of package installed (dependencies might change)

 * have a look at https://python-for-android.readthedocs.io/en/latest/recipes/

 * or https://github.com/kivy/python-for-android/tree/master/pythonforandroid/recipes

 * when building with buildozer, you might need to clean the build for changes to take effect

+* you might need additional dependencies like setuptools at build-time, which are not listed in the requirements

+  -> check if necessary, add manually, try with call_hostpython_via_targetpython = False

 ## :package: Dependencies